- Type of qualification

 Explore New Zealand while you study at Massey, a world-ranked university offering excellent courses.

 Pursue an interest or prepare for further study.
-This Certificate is for those intending to complete only one or two courses at postgraduate level.
+This Certificate is for those intending to complete only 1 or 2 courses at postgraduate level.

 Certificate of Proficiency Undergraduate – CPUND

 Pursue an interest or prepare for further study.
-This Certificate is for those intending to complete only one or two courses at undergraduate level.
+This Certificate is for those intending to complete only 1 or 2 courses at undergraduate level.

 Diploma (Business) – DipBus